itsPG/os_hw3/README.md

 ## About this homework

-If you found any error in this homework or you have any problem about this homework, feel free to tell TAs on the E3.
-This instruction will be updated immediately if there's any error in this documentation and/or example codes.
+If you find any error in this homework or you have any problem about this homework, please contact me (smartPG@gmail.com).
+This instruction will be updated immediately if there's any error in this documentation and/or example code.

-The newest files can always be found from [github](https://github.com/itsPG/os_hw3).
-You may want to download the auto compressed zip file from [here](https://github.com/itsPG/os_hw3/zipball/master) or just clone this repo by `git clone https://github.com/itsPG/os_hw3.git`.
-Use `make` to build all of those example codes.
+The homework can be found from [github](https://github.com/itsPG/os_hw3).
+You may want to download the zip file from [here](https://github.com/itsPG/os_hw3/zipball/master) or just clone this repo by `git clone https://github.com/itsPG/os_hw3.git`.
+Use `make` to build the sample code.

-There's a [sample video](https://github.com/itsPG/os_hw3/blob/sample_video/os_hw3_sample.m4v) showing how the finished homework would be (This is just a sample, feel free to add any feature or change the appearance to what you like).

-There's a [sample terminal record](http://shelr.tv/records/508850ad966080163f00002b) if you don't want to download a big file.
-(However, this record can not show how does your program active with others terminal.)

 ---